openstack/openstack-ansible/deploy-guide/source/run-playbooks.rst

    .. note::

-      To check your lint online, we using the `YAML Lint program <http://www.yamllint.com/>`_.
+      To check your YAML syntax online, you can use the `YAML Lint program <http://www.yamllint.com/>`_.

 #.
 Change to the ``/opt/openstack-ansible/playbooks`` directory, and run the
    following command: